Can I get credit history records going back ten years?

 Is it possible to access all my credit records going back at least 10 years?
 How much will it cost me to find out this information?

 I’ve received questions from a few people on this issue, including Valerie from Port Sunlight.
 Credit reports only stretch back six years I’m afraid, a period of time agreed between the industry and the regulators.
 Your report may show accounts opened much longer ago than this of course, but only where they were active within the last six years.
 We do not include credit agreement account numbers on credit reports for security reasons.
 So if you are making a PPI claim, don’t have the agreement number but the account is included on your credit report, simply include a copy of the entry from your report with the claim and the lender should be able to locate it on their records.
-Failing that, you can ask us to raise it with the lender for you.
-(April 2012)
+(April 2012, updated April 2018)

 Take control of your finances with CreditExpert

 ✓ Guidance on what’s affecting your score and how you can improve it

 ✓ Web monitoring and credit report alerts to help you spot fraud

 ✓ Dedicated help if you’re a victim of fraud

 ✓ Support from our UK-based call centre team